MonkeyToiletLadder/Luatris/README.md

 Left and right arrows to move.  a and s to rotate. swap piece with x

 ## Future Features
-Holding/Swaping pieces.
-Pieces preview.
+Piece preview.
 Multiplayer.
-Grey blocks.
-Juice and more.
+Settings and sensitivities.